-&lt;sup>5For the special case of bivariate distributions, Levy and Paroush (1974), Epstein and Tanny (1980), and Tchen (1980) have shown that the supermodular ordering is equivalent to the combination of upper- and lower-"orthant" dominance, and the latter two papers also provided a characterization in terms of elementary transformations.
-With three or more dimensions, the supermodular ordering is a strictly stronger ordering than the combination of upper- and lower-orthant dominance (see Joe (1990), Müller and Scarsini (2000), and Meyer and Strulovici (2012)).
-Promislow and Young (2005) study the cone of supermodular functions on lattices but do not provide any characterization like ours.
-Giovagnoli and Wynn (2008) briefly mention without proof a characterization result based on a much larger set of transformations than ours, involving more than two dimensions and non-adjacent points.
-In work subsequent to ours (and acknowledged as such), Müller (2013) contains a similar characterization: "The study of mass transfer principles as described above has recently found increasing interest in the economics literature in the context of comparing multivariate risks, see, e.g., [109, 318, 334].
+&lt;sup>3Müller (2013) notes that "The study of mass transfer principles as described above has recently found increasing interest in the economics literature in the context of comparing multivariate risks, see, e.g., [109, 318, 334].
 Indeed, the basic principle that is used in this paper has already been used in [318, 334] for the special cases of supermodular ordering and inframodular ordering."
 Here, '318' refers to a 2011 version of the present paper entitled "The Supermodular Stochastic Ordering."